 - Almond oil

-Using circular motions, massage the essential oil mixture into the scalp for 2 - 3 minutes.
-Dip your fingers into the mix and work it into the sides, back, and middle of the scalp.
+Massage the essential oil mixture into the scalp for 2 - 3 minutes using circular motions.
+Dip your fingers into the mix and work it into the scalp's sides, back, and middle.
 Use gentle but firm pressure when applying essential oils to help stimulate blood flow to the scalp.
 Say hello to natural, healthy hair!

 What is the best plant-based hair growth serum for women with hair loss?